facebookresearch/habitat-sim/CONTRIBUTING.md

   - In general, we follow [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and [Google C++ guidelines](https://google.github.io/styleguide/cppguide.html)
   - Use `clang-format` for style enforcement and linting.
 Install clang-format through `brew install clang-format` on MacOS, or by downloading [binaries or sources](http://releases.llvm.org/download.html) for Ubuntu etc.
 - Python
-  - We follow PEP8 and use typing
+  - We follow PEP8 and use [typing](https://docs.python.org/3/library/typing.html).
   - Use `black` for style enforcement and linting.
 Install black through `pip install black`.

 We also use pre-commit hooks to ensure linting and style enforcement.
 Install the pre-commit hooks with `pip install pre-commit && pre-commit install`.